Omni Calculator logo

 Temperature scales and conversions

 When it comes to measuring temperature, you could say that it is measured in degrees and it's just that different people use different degrees.
-But that just delays the problem without providing a real answer, and it also makes scientist very angry since the preferred nomenclature is without the "degree" part of it.
+But that just delays the problem without providing a real answer, and it also makes scientists very angry since the preferred nomenclature is without the "degree" part of it.
 Anyway, there are many different units to measure temperature in, the most common ranging from Kelvin to Celsius to Fahrenheit, depending on the country or the type of conversation.

 However, there are many more units of temperature, some arguably as useless as unknown.
 In this temperature unit conversion calculator we have them all and we will let you play with weird temperature conversions, and even show you how to make your own temperature conversion table for unknown units, if you're into that sort of thing.
 For now, let's just mention some of them.

-Fahrenheit Scale compares to Celsius scale.
+Fahrenheit scale compared to Celsius scale.

-Fahrenheit scale compered to Fahrenheit scale.
+Fahrenheit scale compared to Celsius scale.

 Among the weirdest and most obscure we can think of are units of temperature such as Rankine, Delisle, Newton, Réaumur, Rømer...
 If you're an avid reader and follower of science you've probably noticed that they are all names of scientists.
 In fact, from (Lord) Kelvin to Fahrenheit to Celsius all the units of temperature are names of those who (allegedly) created such temperature scales.